apomorovv/vanguard-multi-asset-portfolio/README.md

 > Classical optimization assigns percentages, enforces every financial
 > guardrail, and supplies the final answer and optimality evidence.

-The final study does not claim quantum advantage.
-It shows a production-safe solver today and a fair, auditable interface for quantum experiments.
+The final study shows a production-safe solver today and a fair, auditable interface for quantum experiments.

 ## Start here